Blood donors play a critical role in saving countless lives. However, effectively reaching potential donors can take time and effort.

 Once the generalization performance of the neural network has been tested, it can be saved for future use in the so-called model deployment mode.

-We can predict whether a person is going to donate blood by calculating the neural network outputs.
+We can predict whether a person will donate blood by calculating the neural network outputs.
 For that, we need to set the input variables.

 The predicted donation probability for these values is the following: